 Small business loans for women

-There are a variety of lenders who offer business loans for women and alternative borrowing options.
-This goes to show that even in 2021, business funding between male and female entrepreneurs isn’t evenly distributed.
+There are a variety of lenders who offer startup loans for women and alternative borrowing options.
+This goes to show that even in 2022, business funding between male and female entrepreneurs isn’t evenly distributed.
 Despite the inequality that still exists, there are more funding options available to female entrepreneurs than ever before.
 Some leading lenders that focus on supporting female entrepreneurs include; SBA loans, Funding circle, Bluevine and Kabbage.

 Business loans for veterans